plone/training/docs/mastering-plone/registry.md

 After applying the profile (e.g. by reinstall the package) your control panel shows up.

-In Volto it is at <http://localhost:3000/controlpanel/ploneconf-controlpanel>
+In frontend it is at <http://localhost:3000/controlpanel/ploneconf-controlpanel>

 ```{figure} _static/volto_ploneconf_controlpanel.png
 ```